 What happens if my results show an issue?

 After you have returned the device your readings will be analysed, which you can discuss with your Consultant.
 Should your Consultant notice any concerns with your blood pressure, they will discuss your options for further treatment.
 This can involve advice around maintaining a healthy lifestyle and sometimes prescribed medication.
+If you need any further tests or treatment, you can choose to have these at your preferred location – KIMS Hospital or Sevenoaks Medical Centre.

 - Make a general enquiry